bdbarreto/Facebook-Scrapper/README.md

 # Facebook-Scrapper
 Facebook Scrapper is a facebook scrapping tool made in Python.
-It can scrap all the Post,likes,shares from a facebok post or a public group.
+It can scrap all the Post,likes,shares from a facebook page or a public group.
 ### Features :

 * Scraps Like,Share and Post Details.